jaegertracing/documentation/content/docs/next-release/opentelemetry.md

 This integration will make all OpenTelemetry Collector features available in the Jaeger backend components.

 {{< warning >}}
-At the moment Jaeger OpenTelemetry components are experimental.
+At the moment Jaeger OpenTelemetry components are experimental and the configuration and behavior can change.
+The current progress can be tracked via [issues tagged as `area/otel`](https://github.com/jaegertracing/jaeger/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Fotel).
 {{< /warning >}}

 The Jaeger OpenTelemetry backend components are published as Docker images: